 How can one avoid missing a presentation cycle deadline?

 The easiest way to avoid missing any polling, pledging or voting deadlines is to log on once every 7 days.
-DR will poll about 28 new subcategories each week, thus ensuring there will always be a new issue poll, pledging period and trustee election every 7 days.
-Also, please note that in order to ensure all those in the Continental U.S. have until midnight to vote, Democracy Rules operates in the Pacific Time Zone.
+DR will poll new subcategories each week, thus ensuring there will always be a new issue poll, pledging period and trustee election every 7 days.
+Also, please note that in order to ensure all those in the Continental U.S. have until midnight to vote, Democracy Rules operates in the Pacific Time Zone

 How objective are Democracy Rules issue descriptions?